bluehabit/BlogPosts/CSS/CSS Only Animations.md

 <label for='diamond'>Diamond</label>
 ```

 Notice in the above example how we added a new attribute to each radio input.
-With the `name` attribute we gave the value of `gem-stones` to all items in the list, effectivley creating a collection of items that are related.
+With the `name` attribute we gave the value of `gem-stones` to all items in the list, effectively creating a collection of items that are related.
 Having a collection is useful because it only allows the user to select *one* item at a time when using a radio input.

 As you can see in the finished example below, when we click a label it will automatically select the corresponding radio button with the matching `id`, and we can only select one input element at a time from a given collection.